tufty/data-parallel-scheme/doc/concept.md

 # Concepts #

-The idea is to write a data-parallel DSL in scheme.
+The idea is to write a data-parallel DSL in scheme, and perhaps go as far a scheme->data-parallel DSL compiler and runtime.

 Requirements -